TypeDreamMoon/DreamFlow/README.md

 ## Logging and diagnostics

-DreamFlow now includes a built-in log category and a `Developer Settings` page.
+DreamFlow includes a built-in log category and a `Developer Settings` page.

 - Open `Project Settings -> DreamPlugin -> Dream Flow`
 - Use `Logging` to enable or disable DreamFlow logs globally
-- Use `Log Verbosity` to clamp output from `Error` up through `VeryVerbose`
+- Use `Log Verbosity` to clamp output from `Error` through `VeryVerbose`
 - Use channel toggles to control `General`, `Execution`, `Variables`, `Replication`, `Validation`, and `Automation Tests` logging independently

 Runtime logs are emitted through `LogDreamFlow`, so they can also be filtered through normal Unreal log tooling.

 ## Networking

-`UDreamFlowExecutorComponent` now supports a server-authoritative replication flow.
+`UDreamFlowExecutorComponent` supports a server-authoritative replication flow.

-- The server owns the real `UDreamFlowExecutor` and runs node logic there.
+- The server owns the real `UDreamFlowExecutor` and runs node logic there
-- The component replicates flow asset assignment, current node GUID, visited node GUIDs, pause state, and runtime flow variables.
+- The component replicates flow asset assignment, current node GUID, visited node GUIDs, pause state, and runtime flow variables
-- The replicated snapshot also carries the async waiting state, so client mirrors know when a flow is blocked on an async node.
+- The replicated snapshot also carries async waiting state so clients know when a flow is blocked
-- Clients build a mirrored local executor from that replicated snapshot, so Blueprint reads such as `GetCurrentNode` and `GetVariable...Value` continue to work on remote machines.
+- Clients build a mirrored local executor from that replicated snapshot, so Blueprint reads such as `GetCurrentNode` and `GetVariable...Value` still work remotely
-- Client calls made through `UDreamFlowExecutorComponent` such as `StartFlow`, `Advance`, `ChooseChild`, `MoveToOutputPin`, `SetVariable...Value`, and `ResetVariablesToDefaults` are forwarded to the server with RPCs.
+- Client calls such as `StartFlow`, `Advance`, `ChooseChild`, `MoveToOutputPin`, `SetVariable...Value`, and `ResetVariablesToDefaults` are forwarded to the server with RPCs
-- Manual multi-output nodes can be driven safely over the network with `StepToOutputPin`, while automatic nodes continue to resolve on the authoritative executor.
+- Manual multi-output nodes can be driven safely over the network with `StepToOutputPin`
-- For multiplayer gameplay, prefer calling the component APIs instead of invoking `UDreamFlowExecutor` directly.

 Notes:

-- The owning Actor still needs normal Unreal replication enabled.
+- The owning Actor still needs normal Unreal replication enabled
-- This first pass syncs execution state and variables, but it does not replay arbitrary node-side gameplay effects on clients; those should still be driven by your own replicated gameplay systems.
+- The replicated state mirrors execution and variables, but it does not replay arbitrary gameplay side effects for your nodes
-- `Object` variables are only safe to use over the network when they point to references Unreal can already replicate or resolve on remote machines.
+- `Object` variables are only safe over the network when they point to references Unreal can already replicate or resolve remotely

 ## Automation tests

-DreamFlow now ships with automation coverage for core runtime behavior.
+DreamFlow ships with automation coverage for core runtime behavior.

 - `DreamFlow.Core.Execution.AutomaticBranching`
 - `DreamFlow.Core.Execution.ManualMultiOutputStep`